riscv-verification/RVVI/RVVI-VLG/README.md

   other supported registers.
 The instruction address retired is indicated by the pc_rdata variable.

+### order
+- This signal contains the instruction count for the instruction being reported during a retirement or trap event.

+### insn
+- This signal contains the instruction word which is at the trap or retirement event.

 ### trap
 - When this signal is true along with `valid`, an instruction execution has undergone a synchronous exception (syscalls, etc).
 This event allows the